2 from Rochester arraigned for allegedly selling fentanyl, cocaine in Orleans

 ALBION – Two Rochester men were arraigned in Orleans Court today for allegedly selling heroin and fentanyl in Orleans County.

-Oscar Rivera, 23, and Jonathan Velaquez, 25, both are charged with two counts of criminal sale of a controlled substance in the third degree.
+Oscar Rivera, 23, and Jonathan Velasquez, 25, both are charged with two counts of criminal sale of a controlled substance in the third degree.
 They allegedly sold heroin and fentanyl in June.

 Rivera is in Orleans County Jail on $20,000 bail.
 Velaquez, who faces a possible federal charge for illegal possession of a weapon, is in Livingston County Jail on $50,000 bail.